mpusch88/Externalizer/README.md

 # Externalizer

-Externalizer is a VST3 audio plugin built using the [JUCE framework](https://juce.com/), developed by KelownaSound.
+Externalizer is a VST3 audio plugin built using the [JUCE framework](https://juce.com/).
 This project aims to replicate Ableton Live's External Audio Effect device, enabling audio routing to/from external hardware processors from within digital audio workstations (DAWs) and other audio programs.
 Key features include latency compensation, dry/wet control, and gain staging.
 Development involves using Projucer, implementing features, designing a user interface, and testing across platforms and DAWs.

 ## Requirements